rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 ## 5. Create Server Certificate

-In the mTLS, both server and client are verified, so we need to generate certs for client and server and signed with our CA generated in the first place.
+In mTLS, both server and client are verified, so we need to generate certs for client and server, signed with our CA generated in the first place.

-In this blog post only we will be using the client certificate, but in a real environment / scenario we need to generate the certificate to the server and update them in the Ingress Controller.
+In this blog post we will only be using the client certificate, but in a real environment / scenario we would need to generate the certificate for the server and update it in the Ingress Controller.

 Let's review the generation of the server certificate for educational purposes (and because sometimes I have bad memory and I need to check how to do it! :D).